-While there are constraints to reducing our carbon footprint, and even though we have far lower emissions than those generated in the production of most other animal proteins, Tri Marine considers climate change the single greatest environmental issue facing humanity today.
+While there are constraints to reducing our carbon footprint, Tri Marine considers climate change the single greatest environmental issue facing humanity today.
 We're fully committed to doing our part to develop and implement innovative solutions.
-As such, we are setting a goal of a 25% reduction in GHG emissions per metric ton of tuna produced by our processing facilities by 2030.
+As such, we are setting a goal of a 25% reduction in our scope 1 and 2 GHG emissions per metric ton of tuna produced by our processing facilities by 2030 from 2020 levels.